GUOXL9819/TGM/README.md

 TGM follows these main steps:

 1. **Data Acquisition**
-   - Use the thermal infrared bands of Landsat 8/9 TIRS sensors to calculate Sea Surface Temperature (SST).
+   - Use the thermal infrared bands of Landsat 8/9 TIRS sensors to calculate Water Surface Temperature (WST).
    - Apply the Radiative Transfer Equation (RTE) for SST retrieval.

 2. **Water Body Identification**